husseinabuammar24-cloud/CV_Histopath_Cancer_Diagnosis/README.md

 Predicted: Benign
 ```

-The final model produced:
+The final model produced **343 false negatives**.

-**343 false negatives.**

-This is particularly important in a cancer-detection scenario because a malignant sample being classified as benign could potentially delay further investigation.

-Therefore, **malignant recall/sensitivity** is an important metric.

-The final malignant recall was:
+The malignant recall was:

 ```text
 0.6016
 ```

----
+This means the model identified approximately 60% of the malignant test images at the evaluation threshold, while a substantial number of malignant images were classified as benign.

+In a real diagnostic setting, missed malignant cases could be particularly consequential.
+Therefore, **malignant recall/sensitivity** deserves close attention.

 ## False Positives